Modelling the interaction between ethnicity and infectious disease transmission dynamics in Aotearoa New Zealand during the first Omicron wave of the COVID-19 pandemic: Methods

 \subsubsection{Assortative mixing}

-We then considered a more realistic representation of transmission by accounting for preferential interaction within ethnicities with the introduction of the assortativity coefficient, $\epsilon \in [0,1]$, which was the same for all ethnicities. $\epsilon=0$ is proportionate mixing, $\epsilon=1$ is purely within group, and intermediate values of $\epsilon$ interpolate between these two extremes.
+We then considered a more realistic representation of transmission by accounting for preferential interaction within ethnicities with the introduction of the assortativity coefficient, $\epsilon \in [0,1]$, which was assumed to be the same for all ethnicities.
+When $\epsilon=0$ this corresponds to proportionate mixing, while $\epsilon=1$ is purely within group mixing, and intermediate values of $\epsilon$ interpolate between these two extremes.
 This helped to model community and family interactions that were primarily intra-ethnic interactions.
-We then defined the assortative per capita transmission matrix via Equation \ref{eq:beta}.
+We defined the assortative per capita transmission matrix as:

-$\delta_{ij}=1$ if $i=j$ and $\delta_{ij}=0$ otherwise.
-As can be seen, swapping i and j does not alter the equation, which means that the per capita transmission matrix was symmetric.
-From this equation, it can be seen that proportionate mixing was a special case where $\epsilon=0$.
+where $\delta_{ij}=1$ if $i=j$ and $\delta_{ij}=0$ otherwise.
+As can be seen, interchanging $i$ and $j$ did not alter the equation, which meant that the per capita transmission matrix was symmetric.